-If you would like detailed instructions on how to use your MAPs reports with Moby Max, click on the image above or here.
+If you would like detailed instructions on how to use Moby Max with your MAPs reports, click on the image above or this link to download a step by step guide that I use when training other teachers in my district.

 Results Over Time

 This school year, I started my students on Moby for Math at the beginning of the year.
 We tested on NWEA about 6 weeks into school.
 Most of my class tested really well and were at benchmark.
-I used those fall results to start customizing each students content.
+I used those fall results to start customizing my NWEA prep for each student’s content and individualized learning for the remainder of the year.

 Individualizing each student’s learning with paper, pencil, and projects would be impossible.
-I would’t have time to breath.
+I wouldn’t have time to breath.
 With a few clicks of a button, I have students who are engaged, learning, and excited to see their learning continue.
 They come and ask me what level they are, what they can do to increase, and we have great conversations about math and the topics they are working on.

 If you would like to have access to exclusive items, sign up for my newsletter.
 You will gain access to my Members Only Library where you can download the PDF that walks you through the process Moby/MAPS process and other resources (including a free set of task cards that are designed specifically for interventions)!

 One of my best selling resources is a set of task cards that help strengthen your students understanding of the math standards that are covered by the NWEA-MAPs tests.
 You can check out the full bundle in my store: FULL Math Intervention Bundle RIT Bands 181-220